XML Io Dsl

 </bean>

-The init and destroy methods are optional, so a bean does not have to have both, for example you may only have destroy methods.
+The init and destroy methods are optional, so a bean does not have to have both, for example you may only have a destroy methods.

 See Also